Iranian Jews: Islamic curriculum

-Jewish sites of Iran
+Ancient Jewish sites

-Many cities in Iran have Jewish or sites related to Judaism in some way.
+Many cities in Iran have Jewish sites or sites related to Judaism in some way.
 Prominent among these are Tomb of Esther and Mordechai in Hamadan, Tomb of Daniel in Susa, Tomb of Habakkuk in Tuyserkan and the Peyghambarieh mausoleum in Qazvin.

 There is a pilgrimage site near Isfahan (Pir Bakran) dedicated to Serah.

-There are also tombs of several outstanding Jewish scholars in Iran such as Harav Ohr Shraga in Yazd and Hakham Mullah Moshe Halevi (Moshe-Ha-Lavi) in Kashan, which are also visited by Muslim pilgrims.
+There are also tombs of several outstanding Jewish scholars in Iran such as Harav Ohr Shraga in Yazd and Hakham Mullah Moshe Halevi (Moshe-Ha-Lavi), a 16th-century Spanish scholar, in Kashan, which are also visited by Muslim pilgrims.

-On December 16, 2014, authorities in Tehran unveiled a monument to slain Iranian Jewish soldiers who died during the country's long and bitter war with Iraq between 1980 and 1988.
+On 16 December 2014, authorities in Tehran unveiled a monument to slain Iranian Jewish soldiers who died during the country's long and bitter war with Iraq between 1980 and 1988.
 Banners showed the images of fallen soldiers, hailed as "martyrs" in Farsi and Hebrew inscriptions.
 "We are not tenants in this country.
-We are Iranians, and we have been for 30 centuries," said Ciamak Moresadegh, the Iranian Jewish parliamentarian.
+We are Iranians, and we have been for 30 centuries," said Siamak Moresadegh, the Iranian Jewish parliamentarian.
 "There is a distinction between us as Jews and Israel," added a shopkeeper in the historic city of Isfahan.
 "We consider ourselves Iranian Jews, and it has nothing to do with Israel whatsoever.
 This is the country we love."
+The tombs of Mordechai and Esther were desecrated during the Gaza war.

 Demographics

 The Jewish Encyclopedia estimated that in 1900 there were 35,000 Persian Jews in Iran (almost all of whom lived in present-day Iran), although other sources estimate somewhat higher numbers for the same time.
 On the eve of Israel's independence in 1948, there were, by varying estimates, 100,000–150,000 Jews in Iran with relatively few Persian Jews residing outside the country.
 Today, there are an estimated 300,000–350,000 Jews of full or partial Persian ancestry living predominantly in Israel, with significant communities in the United States and Iran.

 Iranian Jews also emigrated to form smaller communities in Western Europe (in particular Paris and London), and in Australia, Canada, and South America.
 A number of groups of Jews of Persia have split off since ancient times.
 They have been identified as separate communities, such as the Mountain Jews.
-In addition, there are a large number of people in Iran who are, or who are the direct descendants of, Jews who converted to Islam or the Baháʼí faith.
+In addition, there are a large number of people in Iran who are, or who are the direct descendants of, Jews who converted to other religions, including Christianity, Islam, or the Baháʼí faith.